-This guest post comes to us via the lovely and talented Medicinal Marzipan.
+This guest post comes to us via the lovely and talented Mara Glatzel.
 She writes about body, beauty and self love on the regular.
 Pop over and say hello!

 Letting go of friendships is never, ever easy.
 And this is something that can be a problem, especially if you are a people-pleaser like me.
 There was a time in my life where I was so timid and socially anxious that my friend choices were, perhaps, not what they should have been.

 Regardless!
 The reality is this: You have to put yourself first.